 Top Tips for Safe and Hygienic Use of VR/XR Headsets

 Securing the safety of our customers is the highest priority for us at Varjo.
-In this post, we answer many frequently asked questions and share some of the best practices for the hygienic use of VR/XR devices.
+In this post, we answer many frequently asked questions and share our best practices for the hygienic use of VR/XR devices in the midst of a global COVID-19 pandemic.
 By following these tips, our headsets are also safe to use in multi-user settings.

 Best Practices for the Day-to-Day Use of VR/XR Devices

 The COVID-19 pandemic has raised many questions among our customers on how to ensure safety and hygiene when using VR/XR headsets.
 Taking good care of your headset by cleaning it regularly is a practice we highly recommend for all our customers.
 A clean headset means safe usage, which is now more important than ever.
 See our recommended instructions below and visit our Care and maintenance page for more details.

 - Sanitize the headset body thoroughly before and after each session.
 You can clean the headset with non-abrasive antibacterial wipes.
 Carefully wipe the face cushion, light blocker, and nose area – as well as the headset body, including the headband adjustment wheel, buttons and cables.
 To clean the headset, it is recommended to first unplug the headset from its power source.
 Don’t use soap, harsh chemicals, cleaning solvents, liquids, or aerosols for cleaning the headset as they can cause damage to the device.

 - Clean the headset lenses very carefully due to its close contact with your eyes.
 Wipe the lenses gently with optical lens wipes or a microfiber lens cloth.

 - Change or wipe the mask for different users.
 Varjo headsets come with two different sized masks – standard and large – to accommodate different head shapes.
 The large mask is more suitable for people with eyeglasses.